MilesSpence/BoutiqueInvestmentFirmProject/README.md

 ### Part B

 Enhance the DSL with the functionality to cancel all trade requests for a given stock made by the account holder.
 First, change the DSL grammar and the input JSON format; then modify your test data generator to reflect the changes.
 Determine which SQL statement should be generated to realize the cancel trade requests and add this functionality to your implementation.

+### Multiple JSON files are included for thorough testing.
+Sample output .dsl and .sql files are also included.